-Besides which, and more importantly, David is allergic to sesame seeds and tree nuts, without which crunchy granola bread could not exist.
+Besides which, and more importantly, D is allergic to sesame seeds and tree nuts, without which crunchy granola bread could not exist.
 So we finally managed to find crackers that he could eat, so I made him a plate of crackers and peanut butter.
 I could not feel more underfoot in this lady’s kitchen while she was trying to entertain an entire class of kindergarteners and their mommies.

 By now I’m ready for some nourishment myself.
 Those hoagies really look good.
 But Rebecca is fussy and hot so I returned to kitchen to fill a bottle for formula.
 Back on the patio, I searched for a shady spot and proceeded to feed the baby out of the scorching rays of the mid-day sun.

 By now the kids were done eating.
 I was famished, but that would have to wait.
 Did I mention those hoagies looked awfully good?

 D was back in the pool.
 C was begging to go in.
 With a 20-pound baby in one arm and holding a wriggly 3-year-old by the other hand, we made our way down the Treacherous Steps to the pool level.
 Only one other parent is on the pool level, and there were about 10 six-year-olds in and around the pool.
 What’s up with that?